martnst/blog.martn.st/index.md

   <div class="column-one-third">
       <div class="box">
           <h3>Freelancing</h3>
-          <p>As a freelancer I focus on iOS development, but I am also open to new opportunities. <a href="http://madeby.martn.st/#client-apps" class="inline">Check out</a> the apps I have been part of the team.
-Or <a href="#contact" class="inline">get in touch</a> if you are looking for developers for your next awesome project.</p>
+          <p>As a freelancer I focus on native iOS development, however I am also open to new opportunities.
+Check out my <a href="/skills-and-tools" class="inline">skills and tools</a> I am familiar with as well as the <a href="http://madeby.martn.st/#client-apps" class="inline">apps &amp; projects</a> I have been part of the team. </p>
+          <p><a href="mailto:martin@martn.st" class="inline">Get in touch</a> if you are looking for developers for your next awesome project.
       </div>
   </div>
   <div class="column-one-third">